 As described above, it is a plan for business owners who have no employees.
 Spouses of the business owners can also be included in the plan.
 A 401(k) is a way to save for retirement.
 As a business owner, it is up to you to save for your own retirement.
 This plan is a way to save a large amount of money both from the business as the employer and out of your own paycheck as the employee.

-As the employer, you can contribute up to 25% of compensation up to the annual dollar maximum of $58,000 for 2021.
+As the employer, you can contribute up to 25% of compensation up to the annual dollar maximum of $61,000 for 2022.
+This is an increase of$3,000 from 2021.
 The IRS defines compensation as “earned income,” which is net earnings from self-employment after deducting one-half of your self-employment tax and contributions for yourself (basically it is your W2 income).
 You can use IRS help tools like this when deciding how much you are able to contribute.

 What are the tax benefits of a solo 401(k)?

 Well first, there are tax benefits for the business.
 The money the business adds to the solo 401(k) is tax-deductible to the business.
 Then, as the employee, you are often able to choose your tax treatment for your contributions as well.

 If you want to take the tax deduction now, you can contribute to a traditional solo 401(k).
 If you want to let your money grow tax-free, you can contribute to a Roth solo 401(k).
 You pay the taxes now, but when you withdraw from a Roth solo 401(k) during retirement, you don’t pay a single dime in taxes.